plummera/ShapesPHP/README.md

 Shapes
 ======

+To run program type:
+              php run.php

+Sample shapes.xml IS REQUIRED.

-Using Symfony to create dynamic shapes that can be measured in scale.
+Using custom library to create dynamic shapes that can be measured in scale.

 - Defines 2 points for geometric locations.
 - Shapes featured: